abetusk/scratch/notes/Skew-Approaches.md

 * Does the boundary of the problem completely determine the whole?
 * Find heuristics that make progress.
 Prove these are sufficient
 * Take the Fourier transform (Mellin, Laplace)
-* Turn it into a Monte Carlo-Markov Chaing (MCMC) problem
+* Turn it into a Monte Carlo-Markov Chain (MCMC) problem
 * Create an energy function that allows for partial solutions
+* Prove by induction
+* Look at the complement or dual
+* Enumerate small examples and test cases
+* Find a counterexample
+* Run a small experiment to validate your idea

 License